 Even more than other aspects of online marketing, SEO best practices are quickly and constantly evolving.
 Make sure your team is prepared to keep up with the latest SEO techniques and guide your strategy accordingly.

-5) Create clear calls-to-action.
+5) Create clear calls to action.

 All too often, visitors who want to learn more or explore services on a B2B website are left without a clear idea of what they should do to proceed.
 If they can’t tell how to contact you (or whatever else they seek to do) easily, they will simply move on.

 This is why it’s essential to include clear, attractive calls-to-action that usher visitors forward to a particular task, explaining what to do next.
 These typically take the form of bright, descriptive buttons.
-As you plan your website (or website upgrade), you should create an offer strategy that highlights which calls-to-action will be placed on a given page, and why.
+As you plan your website (or website upgrade), you should create an offer strategy that highlights which call to action will be placed on a given page, and why.
 Think of this as setting forth a roadmap for the target personas your website seeks to connect with.

-Wherever they reside, calls-to-action should stand our from the rest of the page and should be easy to understand.
+Wherever they reside, calls-to-action should stand out from the rest of the page and should be easy to understand.
 Their text should be descriptive, specific, and active – “Get my free evaluation” rather than “Submit.”

-At their most effective, calls-to-action are part of a detailed science.
+At their most effective, calls-to-action are part detailed science.
 Use A/B testing to compare visitors’ responses to variations on your calls-to-action experimenting with different text, colors, etc. to increase click and conversion rates.

 6) Demonstrate your firm’s expertise.

 Your specialized expertise is ultimately what sets you apart in the marketplace.
 Without it, no amount of marketing-savvy will help you succeed.
 With this in mind, your expertise should also lie at the heart of everything you do online.
+Our research suggests that buyers are placing more emphasis on firm expertise in their selection process today than just five years ago.

 Use imagery and language that will resonate with your target audience.
 Your design and copy should reinforce your credibility, illustrating your firm’s knowledge and service offerings, and clarifying your expertise so visitors understand exactly what you know and how you can help them.